April is Sexual Assault Awareness Month: The Reality of Intimate Partner Sexual Abuse

 The most pernicious myth about intimate partner sexual abuse is that because the couple is accustomed to having consensual sex, forced sex is not as traumatic as stranger rape.
 The reality is that rape by the person the victim should most be able to trust is profoundly damaging precisely because of the betrayal of trust.
 A woman whose husband subjected her to coercive control, physical violence, threats to have her killed and intimate partner sexual abuse said:

-“He was sexually abusive and I think of all of it that was probably the most painful, and still probably the, the hardest to get past.
-[Y]ou know, when you’re in a relationship with somebody that you love and they use sex forcefully, it’s devastating.”
+“He was sexually abusive and I think of all of it that was probably the most painful, and still probably the hardest to get past.
+[Y]ou knows when you’re in a relationship with somebody that you love and they use sex forcefully, it’s devastating.”

 The SYMS | Legal Momentum Helpline remains available at NO COST to provide legal information and referrals on issues related to sex discrimination in the workplace, home, school and the courts.